openbaton/docs/docs/autoscaling.md

 ## Monitoring plugin

 The montoring plugin must be placed in the folder `plugins`.
 The zabbix plugin can be found [here][zabbix-plugin] with additional information about how to use and how to compile it.
-If the plugin is placed in the folder mentioned before, it will be started automatically when starting the AutoScaling System.
+If the plugin is placed in the folder mentioned before, it will be started automatically when starting the AutoScaling Engine.
 Additionally, you can place the plugin also in the `NFVO/plugins` folder to let it start automatically.

-**Note** If the NFVO is already in charge of starting the plugin, you should avoid to start it a second time from the AutoScaling System.
+**Note** If the NFVO is already in charge of starting the plugin, you should avoid to start it a second time from the AutoScaling Engine.
 Once started it can be used by all components.

-## Starting the AutoScaling System
+# Starting the AutoScaling Engine

-Starting the AutoScaling System can be achieved easily by using the the provided script with the following command:
+Starting the AutoScaling Engine can be achieved easily by using the the provided script with the following command:

 ```bash
 ./autoscaling-engine.sh start
 ```

-Once the AutoScaling System is started, you can access the screen session by executing:
+Once the AutoScaling Engine is started, you can access the screen session by executing:

 ```bash
 screen -r autoscaling-engine
 ```

-**Note** Since the AutoScaling System subscribes to specific events towards the NFVO, you should take care about that the NFVO is already running when starting the AutoScaling System.
-Otherwise the AutoScaling System will wait for 600 seconds for the availability of the NFVO before terminating automatically.
+**Note** Since the AutoScaling Engine subscribes to specific events towards the NFVO, you should take care about that the NFVO is already running when starting the AutoScaling Engine.
+Otherwise the AutoScaling Engine will wait for 600 seconds for the availability of the NFVO before terminating automatically.

-# How to use the AutoScaling System
+# How to use the AutoScaling Engine

-This guide shows you how to make use of the AutoScaling System.
+This guide shows you how to make use of the AutoScaling Engine.
 In particular, it describes how to define AutoScaling Policies.

 ## Creating AutoScaling Policies